nrfsilva/nrfsilva/README.md

 ### Nildson Silva ###

 I'm an Agronomist, MSc and PhD Candidate in Remote Sensing and GIS Analyst.
+In my PhD, I have used spatial dynamic modeling to study the soybean supply chain in Brazil and its dynamics in the face of different territorial management mechanisms.
+I am interested in topics related to data science, land use and land cover change, remote sensing, geoprocessing, digital image processing, spatio-temporal dynamics of crops, data modeling, programming, time-series analysis, agrometeorology, and statistics.

 In this space I will share a lit bit of my developed projects and studies.
 Unfortunately, sometimes, I can not provide some codes, but I will explain the main results and share the publication.

 ---
 ### 🧰 Languages and Tools